Citymapper ties with Gett to launch shared taxi commuter route in London

 We’ve also reached out to the London transport regulator for its views on the service — and will update this post when it responds.

 Safe to say, Citymapper is not the only startup seeing money-making opportunities in pulling a portion of users of existing public transport networks onto commercial alternatives.
+(Nor the only startup under pressure to start monetizing usage of its free app — Citymapper said in December it would start doing just that this year, having raised ~$50M in VC funding since 2011 from investors who clearly want to see a return on that cash.)

 Ride-hailing behemoth Uber pioneered this process with its UberPool service which dynamically matches passengers with others riding in the same direction, charging a lower fare than for a full Uber as they share the car.